danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 This section is to briefly introduce other new functions in the sample code, in which drawing and designing a emoji requires different decisions, in terms of shapes, color and spaitial composition.

 - `noStroke()`, `strokeWeight()` : These refer to the settings of the shape, whether it is without any outline, and what is the weight of the border.
 - `stroke()`, `fill()` and `nofill()`: These functions set the color of objects like border, shapes or text.
 It takes RGB (as default) or HSB color.
-But if the function with 1 argument, then it refers to gray scale color between 0-255 [add why it is the range of 255 - binary value/bytes of data in memory -  2^8th power is 256.
-In the range of 0-255 there are actually 256 possible values - link to the nature of computation with a binary system /w].
+But if the function with 1 argument, then it refers to gray scale color between 0-255 [add why it is the range of 255 - binary value/bytes of data in memory -  2^8th power is 256 (8 bit each).
+In the range of 0-255 there are actually 256 possible values - link to the nature of computation in a binary system /w].
 If the function with 3 arguments like `fill(255,255,0)`, then it means the object/shape/text will be filled with yellow color (the mix of red and green with no blue color).
 There is an optional argument called 'alpha', referring to the opacity of the color, e.g `fill(255,255,0,127)`;
 - `rect()`: This is similar to draw an ellipse, but just display as a rectangle.
 - `vertex()`, `beginShape()` and `endShape(CLOSE)`: All these three functions are used for drawing a more complex form according to different vertices.
 What you need is to use the `vertex` function to tell its x and y coordinates.
 You can also join all the vertices by using the 'close' argument in `endShape()`.
 The `beginShape()` is used to record the starting of the vertex for a complex form/polygon.
 - `floor()`: Since the random function returns a floating-point number instead, the use of `floor()` is to calculate the closest integer value.
 - `if (mouseIsPressed) {}`: This is a conditional structure for a program, constantly listening to mouse press actions.
-This wil be further discussed in Chapter 4.
+This wil be further discussed in Chapter 4. [will be introduce here in 2.6 instead so as to easen the next chapter /w]

 ## 2.5 Basic Arithmetic Operators